Lady Bird Deed: What is it and How it Works

 Both deeds are used for transferring estate to the named party after the death of the estate owner/grantor/life tenant.
 Both deeds also allow the life tenant to retain possession of the estate.
 However, the grantor is not accorded full authority over the estate with a traditional life estate deed.
 For example, they cannot undertake specific actions such as mortgaging or selling the property without the beneficiary’s consent.
 They can, however, take such actions with a lady bird deed even without the grantee’s approval.

 In other words, the grantee does not assume rights until after the grantor’s death.
-However, if the property specified in the deed is sold and the grantor buys another property, the original lady bird deed does not grant the named grantee automatic inheritance rights.
-A new deed would have to be created for the new property because a lady bird deed is not transferrable.
+However, if the property specified in the deed is sold and the grantor buys another property, the original deed does not grant the named grantee automatic inheritance rights.
+A new deed would have to be created for the new property because the deed is not transferable.
 In addition, the grantor has the power to revoke/cancel or modify the named grantee at will.

 How Does a Lady Bird Deed Work

-As mentioned earlier, lady bird deeds protect a grantor’s eligibility for Medicaid and the Medicaid Recovery Program.
+As mentioned earlier, the deeds protect a grantor’s eligibility for Medicaid and the Medicaid Recovery Program.
 In the following section, the eligibility of the ladybird deeds for these two programs is discussed in detail.

 Medicaid eligibility